Using the Cycles Dashboard

 | Close tenant (cascades owned objects, v0.1.25.43+) | Tenants / Tenant detail | PATCH /v1/admin/tenants/{id} — dashboard shows cascade preview before confirming |

 Force-release uses dual authentication — the dashboard's nginx routes /v1/reservations* to cycles-server:7878 and the runtime server validates both keys before executing.
-The audit log tags the action actor_type=admin_on_behalf_of.
+The audit log tags the action with metadata.actor_type=admin_on_behalf_of.
 See Force-Releasing Stuck Reservations for the underlying flow.

 Events investigation